2020–21 Crawley Town F.C. season: January

 Crawley beat Bolton Wanderers 1–0 away, having taken the lead in the 61st minute through a Francomb finish assisted by Nichols, before Reiss Greenidge was sent off in added time for Bolton.
 Josh Wright, brother of Mark, signed for the club on a two-and-a-half-year deal, following his release from Leyton Orient.
 Crawley progressed to the fourth round of the FA Cup after defeating Premier League side Leeds United 3–0.
 After a goalless first-half, Crawley took the lead in the 50th minute after Tsaroulla finished into the bottom right corner after a 'twisting run into the area'.
 Crawley doubled their lead six minutes later when Nadesan's strike beat Leeds keeper Kiko Casilla at his near post, before Tunnicliffe scored Crawley's final goal from close range in the 70th minute.
 The match against Bradford City was postponed due to snow and ice surrounding the ground, and following an outbreak of COVID-19 within Crawley Town's squad, their match against Stevenage was postponed.
 Crawley signed midfielders James Tilley and Jordan Maguire-Drew as well as forward Davide Rodari; Tilley signed for the club following his release from Grimsby Town, Maguire drew on loan from Leyton Orient and Rodari from Isthmian League side Hastings United for an undisclosed fee.
-Top scorer Max Watters left the club, signing for Championship side Cardiff City for and undisclosed fee.
+Top scorer Max Watters left the club, signing for Championship side Cardiff City for an undisclosed fee.
 Their next match came on 26 January 2021 where they lost 2–1 away to AFC Bournemouth and were eliminated from the FA Cup.
 Jack Wilshere scored the opening goal for Bournemouth with a shot from 20 yards after 24 minutes.
 Nichols equalised from close range in the 59th minute before Josh King scored Bournemouth's winner.
 Nathan Ferguson signed for fellow League Two side Southend United for an undisclosed fee.
 Crawley lost 3–1 away to Cambridge United; Cambridge opened the scoring through Joe Ironside in the 11th minute before Hessenthaler equalised three minutes later after a pull-back from Nichols.
 Kyle Knoyle put Cambridge back in the lead in first half added time before Wes Hoolahan scored Cambridge's third in the 85th minute.